Model theory of operator algebras II: Model theory: Logic

-The domains for $\bbC$ are the closed balls of radius $n$, $B_n$. $\bbC$ will have the structure of a 1-dimensional C*-algebra.
-The functions in the language are as follows. \begin{itemize} \item The constant 0 in $D_1$.
-Note it is a requirement of the language to say this. \item A binary function symbol $f: \bbC \times U \to U$, to be interpreted as scalar multiplication.
-For simplicity we shall write $\lambda x$ instead of $f(\lambda,x)$. \item A unary function symbol $*$ for involution on $U$. \item Binary function symbols $+$ and $\cdot$ on $U$. \item Additionally on $\bbC$: $+, \cdot$, complex conjugation, and the constants 1 and $i$. \end{itemize} We are distinguishing the addition/multiplication/zero of scalars from the addition/multipli\-cation/zero of operators because it is a requirement of the language, but for simplicity we use the same standard symbols.
+The functions in the language will be: \begin{itemize} \item The constant 0 which will be in $D_1$.
+Note it is a requirement of the language to say this. \item For every $\lambda \in \bbC$ a unary function symbol also denoted $\lambda$ to be interpreted as scalar multiplication.
+For simplicity we shall write $\lambda x$ instead of $\lambda(x)$. \item A unary function symbol $*$ for involution. \item Binary function symbols $+$ and $\cdot$. \end{itemize} Prescribing the uniform continuity moduli is straightforward.

-It is straightforward to write down the requirements regarding domains and uniform continuity.
-This describes a language $\CL_{C^*}$.
-If $A$ is a C*-algebra then there is a model, $\CM(A)$, in $\CL_{C^*}$ associated to it which is essentially $A$ itself endowed with the additional sort for $\bbC$ and specified domains of quantification.
+If $A$ is a C*-algebra then there is a model, $\CM(A)$, in $\CL_{C^*}$ associated to it which is essentially $A$ itself endowed with the domains $D_n$ interpreted as the operator norm $n$-ball.